draeath/vector-docker/README.md

-This is a silly docker container to run Netflix' Vector.
+This is a silly docker/podman container to run Netflix' Vector.

 The scripts check that everything they need exists, so you don't have to run them one-by-one, just run `run-vector.sh` and it will run the builds if necessary.